 By Heather Friedman Rivera, Ph.D.

-I’d like to kick off a new feature on our website: Jewish Joy Corner — a space for us to share our personal stories of Jewish joy.
+Welcome to the Jewish Joy Corner — a space for us to share our personal stories of Jewish joy.

 Since October 7, 2023, many of us have carried an extra layer of stress and heartache.
-I’ll admit I’ve been guilty of doom-scrolling, especially on social media.
 That’s part of what inspired this project — to help create a little more balance in what we take in and share.

 Let’s lift each other up through the power of joy.
-I want to hear your cherished childhood memories with your bubbe or other beloved family members.
-Share your favorite Jewish recipes, tell us a funny story from your bar or bat mitzvah, or recount a meaningful Jewish experience.
-This is your space, and I hope you’ll let your light shine here.
+Share your cherished childhood memories with your bubbe or other beloved family members … your favorite Jewish recipes … a funny story from your bar or bat mitzvah … a meaningful Jewish experience.
+This is your space, so let your light shine here.

 Many days, my heart drifts back to my grandma’s kitchen — watching, helping, and of course, sampling whatever she was cooking.
 She’s been gone for over twenty years, but her presence still feels strong in my heart and memory.